cyclus/cyclus.github.com/source/user/install_binary.rst

               - conda-forge
               - defaults

-2. Once this is done, install |Cyclus| with the following comand.
+2. Once this is done, install |Cyclus|  and Cycamore with the following comand.

     .. code-block:: bash